 In addition to restoration work, CVC staff maintain and monitor for hazardous ash trees at all conservation areas on a priority basis.
 This means during the regular course of our inspections along trails and boundaries we note areas needing maintenance and we remove dangerous ash trees on an “as needed” basis.

-Conservation areas not open to the public and adjacent to other properties will receive appropriate ash tree inspections.
-Our staff will assess and prioritize removal on an “as needed” basis to manage hazardous trees.
+Conservation areas not open to the public and adjacent to other properties receive appropriate ash tree inspections.
+Our staff assess and prioritize removal on an “as needed” basis to manage hazardous trees.

 CVC remains committed to leading the protection, restoration and enhancement of our local natural environment.
 While EAB has done significant damage throughout southern Ontario, we’re taking steps to support biodiversity right here in our communities.